-General Adult Description: Woodhouse’s Toads have a background color that is typically tan, brown, or yellowish and is speckled with numerous small, dark spots.
-It has a white underside typically with a single black spot on the chest.
+Adult Description: Adult Woodhouse’s Toads measure 3–4 inches (6–10 cm) and have a background color that is typically tan, brown, or yellowish and is speckled with numerous small, dark spots.
+It has a white underside typically with a single black spot on the chest just below the throat.
 A narrow, white or pale line runs down the middle of the back.
-Like most true toads, the Woodhouse’s Toad has prominent cranial crests between and posterior to its eyes as well as elongated parotoid glands.
-Adult males have nuptial pads (dark, keratinized pads) on the first and second digits of the forearms that are used to help grasp the female during amplexus (breeding); females lack these pads.
-It can be easily identified from other South Dakota toads by: 1) the presence of a white underside (American Toads and Canadian Toads have a heavily mottled underside) and 2) numerous, small black spots on its back (Great Plains Toads have 6–8 large blotches often outlined in white).
+The Woodhouse’s Toad has prominent cranial crests between and posterior to the eyes as well as elongated parotoid glands.
+Adult males have nuptial pads (dark, keratinized pads) on the first and second digits of the forearms that are used to help grasp the female when they are breeding and have a dark throat; females lack these pads and have a pale throat.
+It can be differentiated from other South Dakota toads by the presence of a white underside (American Toads and Canadian Toads have a mottled underside) and numerous, small black spots on its back (Great Plains Toads have 6–8 large blotches).

-General Larval Description: Larval Woodhouse’s Toads can be difficult to distinguish from tadpoles of other species of true toads (Bufonidae).
+Larval Description: Larval Woodhouse’s Toads can be difficult to distinguish from tadpoles of other species of toads.
 Tadpoles are small, black, and may be covered in small metallic gold flecks.
 The tail fin is clear and rounded at the tip.

-Habitat: Woodhouse’s Toads are primarily found in prairie and open grasslands, but can be found in a wide range of habitats including riparian forests, oxbow lakes, and reservoirs.
-Similar to the American Toad, the Woodhouse’s Toad is considered a habitat generalist and can occur in almost any habitat with sufficient moisture.
+Habitat: Woodhouse’s Toads are primarily found in prairies and open grasslands but can be found in a wide range of habitats including riparian forests, oxbow lakes, and reservoirs.
+Similar to other toads, the Woodhouse’s Toad is considered a habitat generalist and can occur in almost any habitat with sufficient moisture.

-Species Range: This species is found throughout much of the central United States.
-Their distribution stretches from Louisiana up into North Dakota, spreads as far west as Arizona and Utah, and south into Mexico with isolated populations also occurring in the northwestern United States (Washington, Oregon, and Idaho).
+Species Distribution: This species is found throughout much of the central United States.
+Their distribution stretches from Louisiana north into North Dakota, spreads as far west as Arizona and Utah, and south into Mexico, with isolated populations also occurring in the northwestern United States (Washington, Oregon, and Idaho).

-South Dakota Range: The Woodhouse’s Toad can be found across a large portion of South Dakota, but appear to be absent from much of northeast quarter of South Dakota.
-It can be especially abundant in sandy habitats along the Missouri River.
+South Dakota Distribution: The Woodhouse’s Toad can be found across most of western and southeastern South Dakota.
+A few scattered records of Woodhouse’s Toads exist from northeastern and east-central South Dakota, though these records are decades old.
+Woodhouse’s Toads can be especially abundant in sandy habitats along the Missouri River.

 South Dakota Status: This species is not listed by South Dakota Game, Fish and Parks.